 - Adjust the amount of matcha powder used in the recipe depending on how strong you prefer the matcha flavor to be.
 1 tablespoon (or 3 teaspoons) yields good flavor and balance between the sweetness of the marshmallows and the bitterness of the matcha powder.

-- I tend to use butter in my recipes, but any butter substitute such as margarine or other butter substitutes that can be used for baking may be used in this recipe.
+- Any butter substitute such as margarine or other butter substitutes that can be used for baking may be used in this recipe.

-- While not necessary, I use a large cast iron and enamel coated pot that I spray with cooking oil to prevent sticking and minimize clean up.
+- While not necessary, we use a large cast iron and enamel-coated pot that we spray with cooking oil to prevent sticking and minimize clean up.